shubhamingle/profile-service/README.md

 ****** For my reference ******

+Import profile-service and notification-service into STS

-After creating a new profile, the notification-service can called using two methods.
+After creating a new profile, the notification-service can be called using two methods.

 1. RestTemplate
 2. Apache Kafka